-The length field refers to the length of the rMSK in octets.
-The length field is encoded as specified in [3].
+The length field refers to the length of the rMSK in octets and is encoded as specified in RFC 5295.

 SEQ is the sequence number sent by the peer in the EAP-Initiate/ Re-auth message.
 This field is encoded as a 16-bit number in network byte order (see Section 5.3.2).